NateEag/githooks.d/readme.md

 Installing
 ----------

-Not implemented yet, but should look something like:

-`run-hooks.sh --install` - set up a repo to use `githooks.d` to run hooks via run-hooks.sh.
+`run-hooks.sh install` - set up a repo to use `githooks.d` to run hooks via run-hooks.sh.
 It creates one-line stub scripts for each hook that assume `run-hooks.sh` is on $PATH (maybe uses `githooks.conf.sh` to actually ensure that?).